dhis2/capture-app/docs/user/using-the-capture-app.md

 ### Enrollment with first stage on registration page

-A program can be configured to show the first stage on the registration page when enrolling.
+For tracker programs enable the "First stage appears on registration page" flag in the Maintenance.
+The enrollment registration page will now display the first program stage the user has access to.

 ![](resources/images/first-stage-during-registration.png)